 There are 7 basic software testing principles.

-Principle 1: Testing shows Testing can show that defects are present, presence of defects but cannot prove that there are no defects.
+Principle 1: Testing shows Testing can show that defects are present, the presence of defects but cannot prove that there are no defects.
 Testing reduces the probability of undiscovered defects remaining in the software but, even if no defects are found, it is not a proof of correctness.

 Principle 2: Exhaustive testing Testing everything (all combinations of is impossible inputs and preconditions) is not feasible